 - Conclude the meeting by scheduling the performance evaluation.
 Invite the nanny to complete the written self-evaluation prior to the next meeting.
 A self-evaluation may be used as the basis of discussion during the formal evaluation process.
 The self-evaluation is a valuable tool through which to discover the nanny’s perspective on her performance, as well as to identify interests related to goals and career development.

 - Deliver the annual performance review according to your schedule in private – the kids absolutely should not be present for this conversation, whether the appraisal is good or bad.
 This quiet, uninterrupted setting allows you and your nanny to focus completely on the conversation at hand.

 - Prepare and deliver your core message.
 This should be no more than two or three areas of strength or accomplishments, two or three areas to work on for improvement, including some brainstorming on how to get there, and one or two clear goals for the next period.
 Goals can be a simple as potty training, to as difficult as helping Susie become independent doing her homework.

 - Remember, feedback matters.
 The only way for people to get better at what they do is for the people they work for to provide candid, timely performance evaluations.
 You should provide your nanny with an opportunity to provideyou candid feedback too.
 If you are chronically late and this aggravates the nanny, be receptive to her concerns.

 As described above, this really is a two step process.
-The wage review action is a transaction that determines how much the family will pay the nanny.
-The performance appraisal is a valuableconversation and exchange of feedback on how the relationship is going and planning for the future direction the relationship will take.
+The annual wage review is a transaction that determines how much the family will pay the nanny.
+The annual performance review is a valuable conversation and exchange of feedback on how the relationship is going and planning for the future direction the relationship will take.

 Other helpful information: